 To check whether a backup gateway is installed, go to the Backup Gateways page in the DBS console.

-This topic describes the procedure for configuring a logical backup schedule for an ApsaraDB RDS for MySQL instance.
+In this example, a logical backup schedule is configured for an ApsaraDB RDS for MySQL instance.
 The specific configuration procedure varies based on the database type.
 For more information about how to configure backup and restoration for different types of databases, see Backup and restoration overview.

 Log on to the Database Backup (DBS) console.